Enneagram 2w3 | Myers Briggs INFP-T | DISC Influence

 Strengths - Empathy, Adaptability, Connectedness, Woo, & Communication

-I build connections with people, from the ground up, with all my heart.
+I build connections with people, from the ground up, connecting with them on deep, personal levels.
 Jeremiah 31:4 states, “Again I will build you, and you shall be rebuilt.”
 This verse is what I try to lend my life to each day.

 Originally from Indianapolis, I balanced school work, competitive softball and church alongside many other activities.
 Connecting with the world around me has always been important to who I am, ensuring people knew who I was, what I stood for, and knowing that I offered a listening ear and helping hand when necessary.
 During my high school career at Lawrence Central, I spent countless hours on my skills to grow as a softball player and leader, however the sport would eventually lead to a severe shoulder injury that took me out of the game.
 During this time I joined our Show Choir community and took to the stage.
 The broad variety of my life passions allowed me to grow into the outgoing and colorful person I would become.
 I took what I learned with me to Columbia, Missouri.

 The University of Missouri.
 M-I-Z!
 Mizzou had been a part of my life forever as both of my parents were alumni, however, I learned what it meant to have true college spirit once my feet hit the ground there.
 During my first year, I joined Residence Hall Government as the Treasurer and participated in MizzouThon for the first time.
 By my sophomore year I was on leadership for MizzouThon, joined STRIPES, the Mizzou safe-driving program and Sigma Phi Lambda, a Christian Sorority.
 Junior year, I also joined The Chronic Project and soon became President.
 Each of these organizations, and my college experience as a whole, taught me countless life lessons about the world, communities I lived in, and my faith.
 I graduated from Mizzou in May of 2017.